 In the normal course of business, MCE enters into various agreements, including renewable energy agreements and other power purchase agreements to purchase power and electric capacity.
 MCE enters into power purchase agreements in order to comply with state law and elevated voluntary targets for renewable and greenhouse gas (GHG) free products as described in its Integrated Resource Plans.
 California law established a Renewable Portfolio Standard (RPS) that requires load-serving entities ("LSEs"), such as MCE, to gradually increase the amount of renewable energy they deliver to their customers.
 Senate Bill ("SB") 100, signed by California's Governor in September 2018, directs LSEs to supply 60% of their retail sales with RPS-eligible resources by 2030.
 MCE began supplying its retail sales with 60% RPS-eligible resources in 2017, 13 years ahead of the SB 100 schedule.
-In addition, pursuant to California SB 350 (signed into law in October 2015), at least 65 percent of the procurement a retail seller, such as MCE, counts toward its renewables portfolio standard requirement for each compliance period shall be from contracts of ten years or more in duration ("long-term contracts"), starting with compliance period 4 (which began January 1, 2021).
+MCE has been supplying 90% GHG free energy since 2017 and anticipates reaching 95% by 2023 and continuing to do so into the future In addition, pursuant to California SB 350 (signed into law in October 2015), at least 65 percent of the procurement a retail seller, such as MCE, counts toward its renewables portfolio standard requirement for each compliance period shall be from contracts of ten years or more in duration ("long-term contracts"), starting with compliance period 4 (which began January 1, 2021).
 As of March 31, 2021, MCE has executed RPS contracts of ten years or more in duration that are projected to meet MCE's SB 350 long-term contracting requirement through 2027, and MCE is planning to continue its long-term RPS procurement as opportunities arise.

 MCE manages risks associated with these commitments by aligning purchase commitments with expected demand for electricity and by securing a diversity of technologies, geographical locations, and suppliers.
-Expected obligations under power purchase agreements totaled approximately \$2.32 billion as of March 31, 2020 and \$2.50 billion as of March 31, 2021.
+Expected obligations under power purchase agreements totaled approximately \$2.50 billion as of March 31, 2021 and \$2.77 billion as of March 31, 2022.